NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Thumb

-Murphy-Bunting was ruled out for the game against the Tampa Bay Buccaneers.
-Murphy-Bunting injured his thumb against the Falcons.
-He played only eight snaps last week after re-aggravating the injury in Pittsburgh.
-Bucs receivers Mike Evans and Chris Godwin are a tough matchup for any team.
+Murphy-Bunting was ruled out against the Tampa Bay Buccaneers.
+Murphy-Bunting injured a thumb against the Falcons.
+He played only eight snaps last week after reaggravating the injury in Pittsburgh.
+Bucs receivers Mike Evans and Chris Godwin are a tough matchup for any team. -- Turron Davenport

 Jaire Alexander, CB, Green Bay Packers